emmanuelmartinezs/World_Weather_Analysis/README.md

 ## Deliverable 3: Create a Travel Itinerary Map
 Use the Google Directions API to create a travel itinerary that shows the route between four cities chosen from the customer’s possible travel destinations.
 Then, create a marker layer map with a pop-up marker for each city on the itinerary.

+### Deliverable Requirements:

+1. Four DataFrames are created, one for each city on the itinerary.
+2. The latitude and longitude pairs for each of the four cities are retrieved.
+3. A directions layer map between the cities and the travel map is created and uploaded as `WeatherPy_travel_map.png`.
+4. A DataFrame that contains the four cities on the itinerary is created.
+5. A marker layer map with a pop-up marker for the cities on the itinerary is created, and it is uploaded as `WeatherPy_travel_map_markers.png`.
+Each marker has the following information:
+    1. Hotel name
+    2. City
+    3. Country
+    4. Current weather description with the maximum temperature

 ### The analysis should contain the following:

 1. **Four DataFrames are created, one for each city on the itinerary**